 We also created the Private Matters Guide for teens.

-The Roots and Wings program is a 12 session commitment, with participants attending either Tuesday or Thursday nights, from 6:00 p.m. – 8:00 p.m..
-Session topics include communication, discipline, alcohol, tobacco and other drugs, among others.
-Classes are offered in 4 yearly cycles.
+The Roots and Wings program is a 14 session commitment, with participants attending either Tuesday or Thursday nights, from 6:00 p.m. – 8:00 p.m.
+Session topics include communication, self-esteem building, goal setting/decision making, anger management, alcohol, tobacco and other drugs among others.
+Classes are offered in 6 yearly cycles.
 Please see the schedule below for upcoming classes.

-Participants in the Roots and Wings are either referred to the program through the Department of Juvenile Justice, the school system, the Department of Social Services, or other agencies, yet parents that are interested in participating in this class with their student can call Dana Hamrick at 704-484-5109 M-F 8:00 a.m. – 5:00 p.m. to discuss eligibility.
+Participants in the Roots and Wings program are referred by the Department of Juvenile Justice, the school system, the Department of Social Services, or other agencies, yet parents that are interested in participating in this class with their student can call Dana Hamrick at 980-484-5109 to discuss eligibility.

 The SOBIR Program is an early intervention/education program targeted to students that violate the substance abuse policies of Cleveland County public schools.
 Violation of this policy carries an automatic 10 day suspension.
 However, if the student completes the 4 session SOBIR program, that suspension is cut in half to 5 days.
 Referrals for the SOBIR program come from school principles, but parents that feel there is a need for some drug education for their student is welcome to call and discuss the possibility of enrollment in the program for their child.

 The SOBIR program is 4 sessions, with each session lasting 1 hour to 1.5 hours, with all 4 sessions taking 4-5 weeks to complete.
 The first and fourth session require both the parent(s) and the child and the second and third session require only the child be present.
-The cost of the SOBIR program ranges from $50-$250, and is based on a sliding fee income scale.
+The cost of the SOBIR program ranges from $55-$275, and is based on a sliding fee income scale.
 Insurance is not accepted for the SOBIR program, the family will be responsible for paying the cost assessed to them.
 Full payment is required by the final session in order for the reduction in suspension to occur.
 To read more about the program please click here for our flyer.
-If you would like to discuss the SOBIR program with a CODAP educator, please call Tyler McDaniel at 704-669-3139.
+If you would like to discuss the SOBIR program with a CODAP educator, please call Holly Wall, Health Educator II 980-484-5433.

 The Step One Challenge